Alex Verdugo Preview, Player Props: Red Sox vs. Dodgers

 Alex Verdugo At The Plate

-- Among qualified batters in MLB action, his batting average ranks 20th, his on-base percentage ranks 36th, and he is 62nd in the league in slugging.
+- He ranks 20th in batting average, 38th in on base percentage, and 58th in slugging among qualifying hitters in MLB action.

+- Verdugo will look to extend his four-game hitting streak.
+He's batting .417 with three homers during his last games.

-- Verdugo has reached base via a hit in 78 games this year (of 114 played), and had multiple hits in 36 of those games.
+- Verdugo has picked up a hit in 79 of 115 games this year, with multiple hits 36 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.